Marketers love discovering new communication and distribution channels to reach their customers. And that’s cool.

 1. Email marketing average open rate

-The open rate for marketing emails averages at about 18% globally.
+The average email open rate for marketing campaigns is about 19% globally.

 So, what is the average open rate for email marketing on different days and hours?